khanlab/bids-tutorial/README.md

 ```

 ### Getting the cfmm-bids Singularity app

+# under construction -- going to revert back to 3 separate singularity tools (and mainly go over tar2bids in the tutorial)

 The cfmm-bids singularity app actually contains 3 separate tools that can be run from the command-line.

 To download cfmm-bids: